neuenhaus14/Carnivale/README.md

 ### 5. Set environment variables

-There are a number of environment variables that support the app, and they must be assigned in the instance with the following command, administered from the project's root directory:
+There are a number of environment variables that support the app, and they must be assigned in the instance thru a .env file or with the following command, administered from the project's root directory:

 > export SOME_ENV_VAR = 'someValue'

-Run that command on all items in the list below:
+Run that command on all items in the list below, or place the following in the instance's .env file:

 |  Env.
 Var.   |   Value   | Notes |
 | ------------ | --------- | ----- |